arielb0/scull_suite_frontend/README.md

 - **English:** The document is aimed at international developers and recruiters and English is the de facto language for communication in the industry.

+## Improvements

+On more complex applications, create one project for application.
+This technical choice allow manage complexity better.
+The trade-off is poor code re utilization on applications that are related or use the same components.